 Who Invented Hanukkah Gelt?

-Scholars have offered several theories.
+Scholars have offered several theories as to the inventor of Hanukkah gelt (chocolate coins, usually wrapped in gold foil).
 One traces the tradition back to the decision of the Hasmoneans to mint their own nation's coins after their military victory over the Greek Syrians.
 Another theory focuses on the name of the holiday.
-Although Hanukkah means dedication, it is linguistically related to hinnukh, which means education.
+Although Hanukkah means "dedication," it is linguistically related to hinnukh, which means "education."
 Perhaps for this reason, some Jewish communities chose Hanukkah as the time to celebrate the freedom to be educated Jewishly.
-Maimonides made the education-gelt connection when he described >Hanukkah gelt as "an incentive for you [children] to study Torah properly."
+Revered Jewish scholar Maimonides made the education/gelt connection when he described gelt as "an incentive for you [children] to study Torah properly."

-Writing in the early 18th century, a disciple of the Ba'al Shem Tov noted that it was customary for rabbis to make educational pilgrimages to remote villages during the Hanukkah season to strengthen the Jews' study of Torah.
-Initially the rabbis rejected payment for these services, but subsequently they came to accept coins as well as whisky, food, and honey as compensation for lost time away from home—in effect, a gift of Hanukkah gelt.
+Writing in the early 18th century, a disciple of the Ba'al Shem Tov (the founder of Hasidic Judaism) noted that it was customary for rabbis to make educational pilgrimages to remote villages during the Hanukkah season to strengthen the Jews' study of Torah.
+Initially the rabbis rejected payment for these services, but subsequently they came to accept coins as well as whisky, food, and honey as compensation for lost time away from home - in effect, a gift of Hanukkah gelt.

 In the 20th century, as political Zionism gained a strong following, the recounting of the Maccabees' efforts to reclaim the Temple became symbolic of the passionate desire for an independent Jewish state.
 Adults retold the Hanukkah story and gave children coins as they taught them about their heritage.